-The Duggar family's unusual dating rules have been well documented, and have been well before the family was roiled by scandal in 2015.
+The Duggar family's unusual dating rules have been well documented, and have been well before the family was embroiled in scandals.

 It was epic, abrupt and stunning fall from grace when Josh Duggar's child molestation history - and rampant adultery - was exposed, they've been under a microscope since.

 Yet, despite his hypocrisy, and the fact that everything about the family has been under more scrutiny, the Duggars are going strong.

-TLC yanked 19 Kids & Counting, only to come back with Jill & Jessa Counting On, and you can count on them never backing down.
+TLC axed 19 Kids & Counting, only to come back with Counting On, and you can count on them never backing down from their beliefs.

-Their beliefs certainly take a certain kind of conviction in order to practice, too, since their list of rules for relationships and life is not short.
+Their belief system certainly takes a certain kind of conviction in order to practice, too, since their list of rules for love and life is not short.

 Here are 21 things the Duggars specifically do not allow ...